science-en-poche/yelandur/API.md

 }
 ```

-This operation can only be done once because the user's `user_id` is his
+This operation can only be done once because the user's `id` is his
 unique identifier on the server, which is not allowed to change once he
 has started creating resources.
 Other operations led by a user will be
-refused if his `user_id` has not been set.
+refused if his `id` has not been set.

 ##### `DELETE`